sl-design-system/components/website/src/categories/components/toggle-group/usage.md

 ## When not to use

-While radio buttons are a valuable UI element in many situations, there are instances when it's best to avoid using them:
+While toggle group are a valuable UI element in many situations, there are instances when it's best to avoid using them:

 ### Unrelated Actions
 Avoid using a toggle group when the actions or options are unrelated and do not influence each other.
 If each option serves a completely different purpose or affects different parts of the interface, placing them in a toggle group may confuse users into thinking they are interconnected.
 In such cases, it's better to present them as separate controls to make their independence clearer.